neoskx/docker-node-dev/README.md

 A docker image for front-end developer or nodejs developer.
-It can be used for research, daily work, automation and so on.
+It can be used for research, daily work, automation and so on

-This image is based on [consol/ubuntu-xfce-vnc](https://hub.docker.com/r/consol/ubuntu-xfce-vnc/).
+This image is based on [consol/ubuntu-xfce-vnc](https://hub.docker.com/r/consol/ubuntu-xfce-vnc/)

 ### Features
 - Ubuntu OS
 - Desktop environment [Xfce4](http://www.xfce.org/)